leifriksheim/customel/README.md

 ## Documentation

-To create a Custom Element initiate a new Customel:
+To create a new element – initiate a new Customel:

 ```javascript
 // my-element.js